ouda711/ouda711/README.md

 ### 📚 Projects

 Welcome to my portfolio, where I showcase my [projects](https://github.com/ouda711/Portfolio-Guide).
-Here, you can explore a range of projects that highlight my ability to tackle complex challenges and deliver innovative solutions.
+Here, you can explore a range of projects that highlight some of my abilities.

 ### 🛠️ Tools